ElliottLandsborough/dog-ceo-api-golang/README.md

-# dog-ceo-api-golang
+# dog.ceo golang lambda functions

-The Lamba api used for the https://dog.ceo api
+The AWS Lambda functions used for the https://dog.ceo api.

 ## Quick start